In the aftermath of Hurricane Sandy, Pratt Center is working to develop community-driven long-term resiliency strategies.

 Hurricane Sandy exposed not only the urgent need for resiliency planning across New York City, but the disparate impact of climate change on low- and moderate-income communities and small businesses along the city’s waterfront.

-Pratt Center additionally serves on the Planning Committee of the New York City Environmental Justice Alliance’s Sandy Regional Assembly.
+Pratt Center additionally served on the Planning Committee of the New York City Environmental Justice Alliance’s Sandy Regional Assembly.
 The Regional Assembly is an association of environmental justice organizations and allies from Sandy-impacted and storm surge-vulnerable areas in New York City, New Jersey and Long Island.
-As part of the Assembly, we are working to advance community-led green infrastructure projects in flood zones and resiliency models for waterfront industries that will protect worker and community health and support good jobs.
+As part of the Assembly, we worked to advance community-led green infrastructure projects in flood zones and resiliency models for waterfront industries that will protect worker and community health and support good jobs.
 Check out the Sandy Regional Assembly’s website to learn more.

 Lastly, Pratt Center developed community resiliency hubs - a participatory planning infrastructure that leverages rebuilding resources to empower residents to strengthen their communities in the face of climate change.
 Through this work, we aimed to create a formal mechanism for community participation and accountability in the rebuilding process, and to streamline City and federal resources and assistance to make it easier for vulnerable populations to recover.
 We worked to achieve this through strategic coordination with our community allies, the City and other advocates.
 For more information on this work, click here.